alchy/-IPv4portscan2Gephi/README.md

 ----------------------------------

-This network scanner script performs a simple TCP-CONNECT scan on networks listed in .xls file and streams results to Gephi for real-time network visualisation.
+This network scanner script performs a simple TCP-CONNECT scan on networks listed in .xls file and streams result to Gephi for real-time network visualisation.

 What is Gephi?
 Gephi is the leading visualization and exploration software for all kinds of graphs and networks.